Home

 This charming outdoor museum entices visitors to discover Naperville's rich history.

-Experience what life was like in the 1830’s as Naperville was being settled, and learn how it changed through the rest of the century.
+as Naperville was being settled, and learn how it changed through the rest of the century.

 Journey through time as you visit with costumed villagers who show you what life was really like.